Add application logic to an application package

 Context functions provide information about the context in which a statement is run.
 Within the context of the Snowflake Native App Framework, some context functions are not available.
 Context functions that are not available are either blocked and return an error or always return a null value.

-In general, you must use caution when using context functions in policies applied to shared data content within a Snowflake Native App.
+Use caution when using context functions in policies applied to shared data content within a Snowflake Native App.
 Some functions, for example CURRENT_IP_ADDRESS, behave differently in the context of a Snowflake Native App.

-Note that when using context functions that depend on the namespace within the client organization there may be conflicts with functions in other namespaces.
+When using context functions that depend on the namespace within the client organization there may be conflicts with functions in other namespaces.
 For example, a row access policy using CURRENT_USER should be aware that the same username can exist in multiple accounts.

 The following table lists the context functions that are not supported by the Snowflake Native App Framework: